RoyDemeulenaere/Bio-informatics-internship-Howest/README.md

 ~ donor + cell_type
 ```

-The receiver gene set of interest was defined as genes significantly upregulated in the receiver cell type.
-NicheNet then ranked sender-cell ligands by how well their predicted target genes matched this receiver-cell gene set.
+The receiver gene set of interest is defined as genes significantly upregulated in the receiver cell type.
+NicheNet ranks sender-cell ligands by how well they match with the predicted target genes to the receiver-cell.

-The results should be interpreted as candidate ligand-receptor-target hypotheses, not direct proof of causal signaling.
+The results should be interpreted as candidate ligand-receptor-target hypotheses.